MikeHorn-git/docker-snort3/README.md

 * Install [docker-bench-security](https://github.com/docker/docker-bench-security) for hardening your host.

 # To-Do
+- [ ] Add feature like analyse pcap and so on.
 - [ ] Create and configure snort.conf file.
 - [x] Add docker-compose.yml file.
 - [x] Push image to Docker Hub.